Lyra0710/Geomagnetic-Storm-Detection/Maatrika/readme.md

 ### Cleaning and Analyzing L2 Data 🧹🔍

-In this part of the project, we focused on exploring and cleaning Level 2 (L2) space weather data.
-We conducted a thorough analysis of the data, identifying patterns, outliers, and missing values.
+In this part of the project, we focused on exploring and cleaning Level 2 (L2) data.
+We conducted a thorough analysis of the data, identifying patterns, outliers, and missing values if any.

 ### Experimenting with Models on L2 Data 🤖🧪